orbitrs/orbit-analyzer/docs/README.md

 ## Integration with Continuous Integration

-For instructions on how to integrate `orbit-analyzer` with your CI/CD pipeline and handle monorepo dependencies, see the [Monorepo CI Guide](./monorepo-ci-guide.md).
+For instructions on how to integrate `orlint` with your CI/CD pipeline and handle monorepo dependencies, see the [Monorepo CI Guide](./monorepo-ci-guide.md).